khanhtc1202/my-stories-blog/README.md

 ## Run project

-Run like a normally nodejs project :)
+Run like a normally nodejs project :) that mean you must run `npm install` on the first time you run this project.

 ## Start new post